Klomegah/FinalProject_Klomegah/AI_USAGE_DISCLOSURE.md

 - The project concept, design, architecture, and planning are my original work
 - I took significant initiative in learning, research, and problem-solving throughout the development process
-- AI was used as a development tool to generate code based on my descriptions, which were informed by my understanding of concepts taught in class
+- AI was used as a development tool to generate code based on my descriptions, which were informed by my understanding of concepts taught in class and other educational resources
 - All AI-generated code was researched, understood, tested, and modified by me
 - I am responsible for all code in the final project
 - Educational resources (YouTube tutorials, lab exercises, team projects) were used for learning foundational concepts